About Us

 lwaller@transportcenter.org

 Liz has extensive experience managing federal grants and an in-depth knowledge of the Uniform Guidance and other federal administrative/fiscal requirements developed through her 30 years of experience in the public accounting and non-profit sectors.
-Liz has a bachelor’s degree in accounting from Virginia Commonwealth University.
-Liz joined the Center in 2008.
+Liz has a Bachelor’s degree in Accounting from Virginia Commonwealth University.
+Liz joined ITLC in 2008.

 Deputy Director